imccart/website/content/resources.md

   - [Coding for Economists](https://aeturrell.github.io/coding-for-economists/intro.html)
   - For a great resource on `R` and lots of important data science topics, see Grant McDermott's [Data science for economists](https://github.com/uo-ec607/lectures) GitHub repository
 - Ever wish you had a central resource for lots of little commands and how to do things in different stats packages?
 Nick Huntington-Klein thought the same thing in his [Library of Statistical Techniques (LOST)](https://lost-stats.github.io/).
+- Resources for specific estimators and research designs:
+  - [The DiD Project](https://asjadnaqvi.github.io/DiD/).
+An up-to-date compilation of code, literature, and accessible blog/video posts from [Asjad Naqvi](https://asjadnaqvi.github.io/)
+  - [RD Designs and Packages](https://rdpackages.github.io/).
+Comprehensive set of RD tools and links to the most recent literature from [Matias Cattaneo](https://cattaneo.princeton.edu/) and team.
+  - [Nonparametric and Semiparametric Methods](https://nppackages.github.io/).
+Another great set of tools for implementing nonparametric and semiparametric methods in program evaluation from [Matias Cattaneo](https://cattaneo.princeton.edu/) and team.

 # Writing and presenting like an academic